MohitD017/Digital-Forensics-Reports/README.md

-# 📱 Mobile Forensics Analysis Repository
+# 🔍 Digital Forensics Repository

-This repository contains a comprehensive collection of **forensic analysis reports, case studies, lab exercises, and quizzes** related to **Android and iOS device forensics**.
-The investigations involve analyzing **targeted files, entire mobile file systems, and applications** using industry-standard forensic tools such as **FTK Imager, Magnet Axiom, Paraben E3 Universal, and Autopsy**.
+This repository contains a collection of **forensic analysis reports, case studies, lab exercises, and investigative reports** that I have completed during my academic journey in **Digital Forensics and Cybersecurity**.
+The work is categorized into two primary areas:

+1. **📱 Mobile Forensics** – Covers forensic investigations on Android and iOS devices, including APK analysis, SQLite database extractions, and file system analysis.
+2. **💻 Computer/Digital Forensics** – Encompasses forensic examinations of computer systems, log analysis, hacking case investigations, and forensic methodologies.

+All reports and investigations in this repository are based on **open-source forensic datasets** available on **Digital Corpora**: [https://digitalcorpora.org/](https://digitalcorpora.org/).

 ---

-## 🔍 Overview of the Work

-The repository includes forensic research and practical investigations covering multiple aspects of **mobile forensics**, including **application analysis, file system investigations, database extractions, security assessments, and reverse engineering**.
-Below is a categorized breakdown of the work available:
+## 📂 Repository Structure

-### 📌 1.
-Android Forensics Investigations
+### **1️⃣ Mobile Forensics Reports**
-- **📦 APK Analysis** – Forensic analysis of Android application package files to extract metadata, permissions, embedded resources, and security vulnerabilities.
+This section contains forensic investigations related to Android and iOS devices.
+The reports include:
-- **📂 Android Package & SQLite Database Analysis** – Investigation of app data storage, user activity, and recovered messages from SQLite databases within Android applications.
+- **APK & Mobile App Analysis** – Extracting metadata, permissions, and embedded resources from Android APK files.
-- **📱 Pixel 3 APK & File System Analysis** – Examination of system logs, caches, and user data to extract potential forensic evidence.
+- **SQLite Database & File System Investigations** – Examining user data stored within mobile applications.
-- **📜 NDG Mobile Forensics** – Case studies on mobile forensic investigations involving data recovery, deleted file analysis, and encryption handling in Android.

-### 🍏 2. iOS Forensics Investigations
-- **📑 Plist File Analysis** – Examination of iOS property list (**plist**) files used for storing user and system data, aiding in reconstructing evidence from apps and device settings.
-- **📲 iPhone 11 Forensic Examination** – Analysis of iPhone 11’s file system to extract contacts, messages, logs, and app activity for forensic evidence collection.

-### 🛠 3.
-Reverse Engineering & Security Analysis
-- **🔍 Reverse Engineering of Mobile Applications** – Decompiling and analyzing mobile apps to understand their security mechanisms, vulnerabilities, and embedded data.
-- **📶 HTC Desire & Android Security Investigation** – Investigating security flaws and forensic recovery techniques in older Android devices.
+- **Plist & iOS Forensics** – Recovering forensic artifacts from iOS property list files.
-- **🔓 Hacking & Reverse Engineering Mobile Applications** – Hands-on exercises in dissecting APKs, analyzing obfuscated code, and identifying security weaknesses in mobile applications.
+- **Reverse Engineering Mobile Apps** – Dissecting and analyzing the security mechanisms of various mobile applications.

-### 📖 4.
-Forensic Lab Exercises & Quizzes
-- **📝 Lab Reports on Mobile Forensics Investigations** – Detailed step-by-step forensic procedures for data acquisition, analysis, and reporting using multiple forensic tools.
-- **🤖 Quizzes & AI-Based Forensics Exercises** – Assessment modules covering Android/iOS forensics, reverse engineering, AI applications in forensics, and forensic methodology best practices.
+- **Forensic Tool Usage** – Reports based on tools like **FTK Imager, Magnet Axiom, Paraben E3 Universal, and Autopsy**.

+For more details on **Mobile Forensics**, refer to [this section](./Mobile_Forensics).

 ---

-## 🛠 Forensic Tools Used in Investigations
-- **🖥 FTK Imager** – Imaging and analyzing forensic artifacts from mobile devices.
+### **2️⃣ Computer/Digital Forensics Reports**
+This section covers forensic reports based on **computer system investigations, log analysis, forensic case studies, and incident response exercises**.
+The topics include:
+- **Hacking & Reverse Engineering Cases** – Analyzing potential security breaches, system intrusions, and digital evidence recovery.
-- **🔬 Magnet Axiom** – Advanced forensic tool for mobile device data extraction and analysis.
+- **Data Leakage & Privacy Investigations** – Examining forensic data related to **unauthorized data access and exfiltration cases**.
-- **📊 Paraben E3 Universal** – Comprehensive forensic tool supporting Android and iOS investigations.
-- **🔍 Autopsy** – Open-source forensic tool for structured file system and artifact analysis.
+- **Forensic Log Analysis** – Investigating system logs, HTTP access records, and network activity logs.
+- **Cybercrime Case Studies** – Reports on various cyber incidents based on open-source forensic images.
+- **Practical Exercises & Quizzes** – Hands-on lab reports and assessments related to forensic methodologies.

+For more details on **Digital Forensics**, refer to [this section](./Digital_Forensics).

 ---

-## 🔬 Key Areas of Research & Investigation
-- **📲 Mobile Application Security & Privacy Risks** – Analyzing mobile apps for potential security threats, data leakage, and user privacy concerns.
-- **♻️ Deleted Data & Cache Recovery** – Investigating how deleted files and cached data can be recovered from mobile devices.
-- **📁 Forensic Artifacts in Mobile Operating Systems** – Understanding where forensic evidence resides within Android and iOS file structures.
+## 🛠 Forensic Tools Used
+Throughout my forensic investigations, I have utilized multiple industry-standard tools, including:
+- **FTK Imager** – Disk imaging and forensic artifact extraction.
-- **🤖 Impact of AI in Mobile Forensics** – Evaluating how artificial intelligence and machine learning can enhance forensic data analysis.
+- **Magnet Axiom** – Mobile and computer forensic analysis.
+- **Paraben E3 Universal** – Data extraction from various digital devices.
+- **Autopsy** – Open-source digital forensic tool for structured file system analysis.
+- **Wireshark** – Network traffic analysis and forensic packet inspection.
+- **Volatility** – Memory forensics for investigating RAM dumps.

 ---

-## 🎯 Purpose of this Repository

-This repository serves as a **knowledge base** for **digital forensic researchers, cybersecurity professionals, and students** interested in:
-- **📱 Android & iOS forensics**
-- **🔎 Reverse engineering**
-- **🔐 Mobile security analysis**

-It provides **practical forensic case studies**, **real-world forensic investigations**, and **learning resources** for those exploring **mobile forensic methodologies and tools**.

-📌 **Stay tuned for updates as new forensic investigations and analysis reports are added!** 🚀
+## ⚠️ Disclaimer
+🚨 **Important Notice** 🚨

+This repository consists of **independent academic work** done entirely by me as part of my **digital forensics coursework and self-learning**.
+The findings, conclusions, and methodologies presented in these reports:
+- **May be correct or incorrect** – These are my personal investigations, and I do not claim absolute accuracy.
+- **Should not be considered official forensic findings** – These are purely academic exercises and are **not legally admissible evidence**.
+- **Are for learning and educational purposes only** – Feel free to use my reports for reference, but do not **quote, cite, or blame me** for any inaccuracies.

 ---

-## 💡 Contributing
-Feel free to contribute to this repository by submitting issues, improvements, or additional forensic case studies.
-Your input is valuable in enhancing the mobile forensic knowledge base!
+## 📌 Purpose of This Repository
+This repository serves as a **learning resource** for:
+✅ **Students and researchers** interested in Mobile & Digital Forensics.
+✅ **Cybersecurity professionals** looking for forensic case studies and reports.
+✅ **Forensic practitioners** seeking real-world analysis examples using open-source forensic datasets.

+📢 **Stay tuned!** I will continue adding more forensic investigations, case studies, and reports as I progress in my academic and professional journey. 🚀

 ---

+## 🤝 Contributions
+While this is an independent project, I welcome suggestions, feedback, and discussions related to forensic methodologies and tools.
+Feel free to open an issue or contact me if you have insights to share!

+---

 ## 📜 License
-This repository is available under the **MIT License**.
-See the [LICENSE](LICENSE) file for details.
+This repository is released under the **MIT License**.
+See the [LICENSE](LICENSE) file for more details.